tonethar/IGME-330-Spring-2021/projects/project-1.md

     - Shiffman, of course: https://www.youtube.com/user/shiffman/featured
   - **Game?**
     - An interactive game, most likely in the "casual" genre, is also acceptable as a project
-    - We like this definition of a game - *"A game is a series of interesting choices"* - https://en.wikiquote.org/wiki/Sid_Meier - and you should strive to give your players some:
+    - We like this definition of a game - *"A game is a series of interesting choices"* - https://en.wikiquote.org/wiki/Sid_Meier - and you should strive to give your players some - examples:
       - *"When should I use one of my limited supply of  smart bombs to clear the screen?"*
       - *"Do I try to grab the powerup, or avoid that projectile?"*
       - *"Should I build a farm, or wait to save up enough to build a factory?"*